traefik/traefik/docs/content/user-guides/docker-compose/acme-dns/index.md

 # Docker-compose with let's encrypt: DNS Challenge

 This guide aim to demonstrate how to create a certificate with the let's encrypt DNS challenge to use https on a simple service exposed with Traefik.
-Please also read the [docker-compose: Basic Example](../basic-example) for details on how to expose such a service.
+Please also read the [basic example](../basic-example) for details on how to expose such a service.

 ## Prerequisite